Wisdom Teeth Q & A

 - Disease: Although uncommon, cysts can occur in the areas surrounding impacted wisdom teeth.

 - Infection: Bacteria and food can become trapped under the gum tissue, resulting in infection and severe swelling

 What happens at my appointment?

-Before your wisdom teeth removal, Dr. Choi conducts a thorough examination of the wisdom and surrounding teeth.
+Before your wisdom teeth removal, Dr. Lee conducts a thorough examination of the wisdom and surrounding teeth.
 He’ll use 3D, panoramic, or digital X-rays to evaluate the position of the wisdom teeth and determine if a current problem exists (or if a future problem is likely to develop).
 The X-rays can also expose additional risk factors, such as deterioration or decay of nearby teeth.
 After it is determined that the wisdom teeth need to be removed, a consult regarding sedation will follow.
 At that time, health history will be once again reviewed, and the risks and benefits of sedation will be discussed.

-Dr. Choi will provide local anesthesia and often intravenous (IV) sedation before removing your wisdom teeth.
+Dr. Lee will provide local anesthesia and often intravenous (IV) sedation before removing your wisdom teeth.
 He may need to stitch the gum to close the space that was created once the teeth are gone, but in many cases, this is unnecessary.

 What are the benefits of wisdom teeth removal?

 Wisdom teeth removal is a common, fast, and minimally invasive procedure.
 The surgery does not require an overnight stay, and you will be released with post-operative instructions and medication (if necessary), to help manage any swelling or discomfort.